emilsjolander/sprinkles/README.md

 boolean getAsync(LoaderManager lm, ResultHandler<? extends Model> handler, Class<? extends Model>... respondsToUpdatedOf);
 ```

-`get()` returns either the `QueryResult` or a list of the `QueryResult` represented by the `Class` you sent in as the first argument to the query method. `getAsync()` is the same only that the result is delivered on a callback function after executing `get()` on another thread. `getAsync()` also delivers updated results once the backing model of the query is updated if you return `true` indicating you want firther updates. `getAsync()` uses loaders and therefore needs a `LoaderManager` instance. `getAsync()` also takes an optional array of classes which is used when the query relies on more models than the one you are querying for and you want the query to be updated when those models change as well.
+`get()` returns either the `QueryResult` or a list of the `QueryResult` represented by the `Class` you sent in as the first argument to the query method. `getAsync()` is the same only that the result is delivered on a callback function after executing `get()` on another thread. `getAsync()` also delivers updated results once the backing model of the query is updated if you return `true` indicating you want further updates. `getAsync()` uses loaders and therefore needs a `LoaderManager` instance. `getAsync()` also takes an optional array of classes which is used when the query relies on more models than the one you are querying for and you want the query to be updated when those models change as well.

 ###CursorList
 All Queries return a `CursorList` subclass.
 This is a `Iterable` subclass which lazily unpacks a cursor into its corresponding model when you ask for the next item.
 This leads to having the efficiency of a `Cursor` but without the pain.
 Excluding the `Iterable` methods `CursorList` also provides the following methods.